 At any given moment, we have a form to our activity.
 There is form to playing music, to driving, cooking, reading etc. There is required action, and there is extraneous action.
 For the required action, there is a certain coordination required, and there is infinite scope for deviations from the essential coordination.

 Alexander Technique is a way of engaging required coordination and action whilst minimising interference in activity.
 When our coordination deviates, the practice is to reaffirm the constructive coordination.
 It may be tempting to engage with the deviations - to try to fix ‘wrong’ positions, or ‘do something’ to avoid pain.
 Alexander Technique proposes an indirect path is more skilful management.

 In this way, we don’t get stuck in habitual patterns of movement or thought.
 We are exercising some discretion over our responses.
 An empty mind is capable of a wider range of responses than one full of habits and prejudices.
 The poised posture and the clear mind arise from letting the clutter pass.
 This is the state of being ready for anything - being fully present in the moment.

 FM Alexander used the term 'inhibition' to describe the moment of choosing not to pursue a line of thought.
 When one inhibits extraneous physiological or physical activity, only then can one fully engage in the activity at hand.

 “To sit itself is enlightenment” writes Zen Master Suzuki.
 The activity of practice is more important in zen than what one might achieve out of it.
 Paradoxically, this is precisely how one acquires the positive qualities a meditation practice might offer.

 In Alexander Technique, we are interested in using whatever we have to the best of our ability.
 It is less important what condition or limitation one might have.
 What is important is just to return to the process.
-As one practices, the improvements in comfort and performance begin to take care of themselves.
+As one practices to principle, the improvements in comfort and performance begin to take care of themselves.